safesoftware/FMETraining/ServerAdmin4Scalability/Exercise1_JobRouting.md

 **2) Name Your Tag**

-Under Parameters, fill in **name** with the unique name of the tag you want to create, for example *JobRouting2017*:
+Under Parameters, fill in **name** with the unique name of the tag you want to create, for example *JobRouting2017* and **engines** with the name of one of your engines found on the *Engines & Licensing* tab of FME Server.
+This is the engine that will be associated with the tag and that we will route a job through.

 ![](./Images/4.403.JobRouting_APIPostParameters.png)